 And I did have times of blowing bubbles as a child, enjoying their tactile magic.
-In the image above I’m overshadowing my twin sister and cousin as I hog the bubble-blowing, sitting on the edge of the bench in my eagerness to make them go higher and further.
+Here I’m sitting on the edge of the bench in my eagerness to make each bubble go higher and further.

-I also remember my mother using a green bar of ‘Fairy’ soap as she scrubbed laundry stains, causing lather bubbles for us to wonder at, as well as concentrated ‘Fairy liquid‘ washing-up liquid agitated into lovely, multi-coloured rainbow foam-squirts sparkling in the sink.
+I remember my mother using a green bar of ‘Fairy’ soap as she scrubbed laundry stains, causing lather bubbles.
+As well as concentrated ‘Fairy liquid‘ washing-up liquid agitated into lovely, multi-coloured rainbow foam-squirts sparkling in the sink.

-Yet is is those positive snapshots I am choosing to cling to as I walk with God along the path of healing my wounded emotions, one tiny, faltering step at a time.
+Yet it’s those positive snapshots I’m choosing to cling to as I walk with God along the path of healing my wounded emotions.

-Each grey day can have a better outlook in His eyes as He helps us to see His continually reassuring presence through it all, to rest in His provision even In This.
+Each grey day can have a better outlook in His eyes.
+He helps us to see His continually reassuring presence through it all, to rest in His provision even In This.

-Because God knows us intimately; He sees all we go through in the span of our lives and knows the truth of who we can become in relationship with Him.
+Because God knows us intimately.
+He sees all we go through in the span of our lives.
+And He knows the truth of who we can become in relationship with Him.

-You can read this truly helpful book as I’m doing, quietly, slowly and privately by yourself, dipping in and out as needed, or alongside others in Bonnie’s book club on her Facebook page.
+Like me, you can savour this helpful book quietly, slowly and privately by yourself.
+Or alongside others in Bonnie’s book club on her Facebook page.